RVAGameJams/learn2love/pages/02-05-delta-time.md

 ## Exercises

 - Change the line `local clock_display = 'Seconds: ' .. seconds` so that `seconds` is formatted to display whole numbers.
-Hint: you will need to use Lua's built-in `math.floor` function.
+Hint: you will need to use Lua's built-in `math.floor` function to format `seconds`.
 - Change the x position of the left side of the square from `100` to `(seconds * 10)` and watch what the square does.